TheMrIron2/NZP-Reboot/README.md

 Bugs can be reported by either creating an issue in this repository or joining the [Discord server](discord.gg/ChX7Fjr) and posting in the #bug-reports channel.

 Bugs must be formatted like this:
-* Breif description of issue
+* Brief description of issue
 * More detail of issue, causes, etc.
 * Video of bug in question